Gurge44/EndlessHostRoles/README.md

 # Installation

-Follow the manual guide on our website: [EHR](https://sites.google.com/view/ehr-au)
+- Follow the manual guide on our website: [EHR](https://sites.google.com/view/ehr-au)
+- Or watch the tutorial by AnonWorks: [YouTube](https://youtu.be/AOLqWCbbrHM?si=nRRsNgz5-Z8XvFrs)

 <br>